 When the actual piece is complete, I add ear wires or chain, and solder any jump rings so that the piece is sturdy.
-Then it's ready to be worn!
+I then give it a final polish and it's ready to be worn!